ryan-lab-duke/programming-for-sds-site/_sources/intro.md

 ## Python

 Python has become one of the most popular programming languages in spatial data science.
 One of the main reasons for this is that it is very **user-friendly**.
 Python is categorized as a "**high-level**" language meaning that it has a higher level of abstraction (or distance) from machine binary code (0s and 1s).
-Python code is therefore very **readabable** (for those who know English) and the learning curve is relatively smooth.
+Python code is therefore very **readable** (for those who know English) and the learning curve is relatively smooth.
 Python is **free to use** and supported by an extremely large ecosystem of **libraries and packages**.
 Python is a **versatile** programming language commonly used for web development, data analytics, GIS, and even machine learning.
 Finally, the Python community is **mature and supportive**.
 Python was created over 30 years ago and the community now includes developers of **all skill levels**.
 It is therefore easy to find accessible documentation, guides, and tutorials on the internet.

 ## Acknowledgements